 By the end of that season, he’d won the inaugural Footballer of the Year award and a runners up medal in the F.A.Cup.
 He was still playing for England and infamously against Italy beat his marker by so much distance, whilst wasting time in the corner, stopped to put his hair back into place.
 The legend became that Matthews had pulled a comb out of his shorts pocket and combed his hair, such was the time he had waiting.

 Far from giving Blackpool 2 or 3 seasons, he actually spent 15 seasons at the Seasiders, reaching another F.A.
 Cup final in 1951, but once again Blackpool contrived to lose once more.
-The feeling was that the nations favourite footballer would never win a domestic honour, but in 1953 he finally earned his reward.
+The feeling was that the nations favourite footballer would never win a domestic honor, but in 1953 he finally earned his reward.
 Nowadays, the 1953 final is known as “The Matthews Final” but Blackpool looked dead and buried at 3-1 down shortly after half time but Matthews had other idea’s.

 Even at 38, Matthews’ skill had not diminished and he took the game by the scruff of the neck, tearing Bolton to shreds with his pace and dribbling.
 With 22 minutes left, he crossed the ball to his partner in crime, Stan Mortensen to make it 3-2 and Blackpool were back in it.
 With time running out, Matthews kept going and Blackpool managed to win a free kick which Mortensen smashed home to bring them level.

 Everyone thought they were going to have extra time, but Sir Stan had other idea’s, he broke free in the final minute and tearing down the wing for last effort.
 He seemed to take too long but at the last second he crossed the ball to the onrushing Perry who fired the winning goal home and finally get Matthews a medal his career so richly deserved.
 In 1956 he won the first European Footballer of the year award at 41!